 Laboratory of Insect Physiology

-We study the insect neuropeptides (mostly from the adipokinetic hormone family) and their role in important physiological and developmental processes in insect body.
-The study is focussed on the problems of metabolism, digestive enzymes and anti-stress reactions elicited by various stressors including the insecticides and pathogens.
-Further, our activities involve research of insect hormones, their analogues and other biologically active compounds affecting insect development and reproduction.
-Those studies are directed to the development of male accessory glands, their functions and secretory activities, their role in reproduction in haematophagous insects, haematophagous behaviour, autogeny and anautogeny.
+We study a humoral control of important physiological processes in the insect body, which include the issue of homeostasis of physiological and biochemical processes in metabolism, digestive processes and anti-stress reactions induced by various stressors including insecticides, pathogens and natural toxins.
+Among the controlling factors, we focus on the function of adipokinetic hormones and biogenic amines, led by dopamine.
 For this research we use a wide choice of classical and advanced physiological, biochemical and molecular biology methods.
-They include chromatographic techniques (HPLC and FPLC), electrophoretic methods, immunomethods (ELISA and Western blotting), metabolic and physiological methods (oxide consumption and carbon dioxide production), basic methods of molecular biology (RNAi, PCR, q-RT-PCR), microscopic techniques (electron and confocal microscope) and a number of various biochemical assays using spectrophotometric determinations (enzyme reactions, oxidative stress, determination of metabolites, etc.).
-As the main model insect species we use the firebug Pyrrhocoris apterus and fruit fly Drosophila melanogaster, and to a lesser extent also the migratory locust Locusta migratoria, American cockroach Periplaneta americana, honeybee Apis melifera and mosquitoes of the Culex pipiens complex.
+They include chromatographic techniques (HPLC and FPLC), electrophoretic methods, immunomethods (ELISA and Western blotting), metabolic and physiological methods (oxide consumption and carbon dioxide production, monitoring of locomotion), basic methods of molecular biology (RNAi, PCR, q-RT-PCR), microscopic techniques (electron and confocal microscope) and a number of various biochemical assays using spectrophotometric determinations (enzyme reactions, oxidative stress, determination of metabolites, etc.).
+As the main model insect species we use the firebug Pyrrhocoris apterus and fruit fly Drosophila melanogaster, and to a lesser extent also the migratory locust Locusta migratoria, American cockroach Periplaneta americana, and honeybee Apis mellifera.

 Current research projects